Farbklex/Tell-don-t-show/readme.md

 # Tell, don’t show
 ## Optimize the Text-To-Speech experience for blind users
-### Sample project for my Droidcon 2025 lightning talk
+### Sample project for my Droidcon Berlin 2025 lightning talk

 This is a sample android project used in the demo for my [Droidcon Berlin 2025 lightning talk](https://berlin.droidcon.com/speakers/alexander-hoffmann)